 COVID-19 has continued to ravage different parts of the world despite vaccine breakthroughs.
-The disease presents a challenge for many governments due to poor access to COVID-19 vaccines and emerging disease variants.
+The disease presents a problem for many governments due to poor access to COVID-19 vaccines and emerging disease variants.
 More importantly, there is growing skepticism about the newly developed COVID vaccines due to misinformation, causing many to refuse vaccination.

 However, COVID antiviral pills offer a new promise and might help improve the prospects for those who get infected with the coronavirus.
 So far, not many drugs have been shown to arrest the progression of COVID-19 to severe disease.
-However, molnupiravir might be the game-changer everyone has been looking for since the coronavirus outbreak begun in 2019.
+However, molnupiravir might be the game-changer everyone has been looking for since the coronavirus outbreak began in 2019.

 Molnupiravir is an experimental Covid-19 antiviral drug that patients can take orally.
 It is a product of Merck & Co, a pharmaceutical giant with headquarters in Kenilworth, New Jersey.

 This drug is in pill form.
 As a result, it will add convenience to COVID-19 treatment.
 It follows that all approved COVID-19 treatments currently require injection or intravenous administration.
 Therefore, it has to be done in a hospital by a qualified health provider, stretching an already thin health care workforce.
 As noted, molnupiravir will eliminate this need and significantly ease the pressure on healthcare facilities across the globe, given that patients can take this COVID-19 pill at home.